keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 Configuration management tools shine by helping you configure virtual machines in a delcarative way, resulting in a reduction in large complex bash and powershell scripts.

 In addition to this, many modern configuration management tools such as Puppet, Chef and Ansible provide you with additional functionality such as
-* Easily handling differences between Operating System types and versions
+* Easily handling differences between Operating System types and versions for common tasks like
-* Integration with different operating systems package management framework (apt, rpm, yum, deb, msi, exe)
+  * Software and Package Management (apt, rpm, yum, deb, msi, , gem, pip, exe)
+  * User and Group Management
+  * File distribution and permission management
 * Creating configuration files from templates
-* Distribution of configuration files from a myriad of other sources
+* Providing a library of modules and example code to get you moving faster
 * Out of the box integration with Image baking tools such as Packer

 A common misconception with is that Windows does not lend itself well to configuration management tools, however tools such as Chef and Puppet having mature Windows support with the [later having an extensive library of Windows modules for use.](https://forge.puppet.com/puppetlabs/windows)